 - What support will there be for my child's/young person's overall well being?

-We ensure the health and wellbeing of all children and adults by adhering to our policies and procedures • Carrying out daily safety sweeps, inside and out. • Ensuring risk assessments are in place and regularly reviewed alongside the Health and Safety Act 1974. • Good practice in safeguarding and health and safety procedures are followed. • All staff and children take part in regular fire drill/emergency evacuation practices. • Asking children for their views on acceptable rules and behaviour e.g. resources, any changes in the setting etc. We also send out children’s questionnaires. • Providing a co-key carer system for children and families. • Regular supervisions are carried out with all staff/students. • Healthcare plan for individual children to ensure medical intervention, personal medication, allergies, significant medical needs and intimate care are met.
-Your key carer will complete paperwork with you ensuring that your child receives the correct dosage of any medication needed.
-The key carer will assist with personal care where needed whilst still encouraging the child’s independence. • At least one first aider is in the setting at all times. • Providing aids and resources to support learning. • Accessing health visitors for help and advice. • Support and training will be undertaken by staff if and when required for individual children’s needs. • We have a SENCO and BECO who, when needed will work with parents and key carers to produce (ABCC) charts to monitor behaviour.
-As mentioned previously Person Plans can be put into place by the SENCO and key carer.
+We ensure the health and wellbeing of all children and adults by adhering to our policies and procedures • Carrying out daily safety sweeps, inside and out. • Ensuring risk assessments are in place and regularly reviewed alongside the Health and Safety Act 1974. • Good practice in safeguarding and health and safety procedures are followed. • All staff and children take part in regular fire drill/emergency evacuation practices. • Asking children for their views on acceptable rules and behaviour e.g. resources, any changes in the setting etc. We also send out children’s questionnaires. • Providing a co-key person system for children and families. • Regular supervisions are carried out with all staff/students. • Healthcare plan for individual children to ensure medical intervention, personal medication, allergies, significant medical needs and intimate care are met.
+Your key person will complete paperwork with you ensuring that your child receives the correct dosage of any medication needed.
+The key person will assist with personal care where needed whilst still encouraging the child’s independence. • All staff are first aid trained. • Providing aids and resources to support learning. • Accessing health visitors for help and advice. • Support and training will be undertaken by staff if and when required for individual children’s needs. • We have a SENCO and a ELSA who, when needed will work with parents and key persons to produce (ABCC) charts to monitor behaviour.
+As mentioned previously Person Plans can be put into place by the SENCO and key person.

 - What specialist services and expertise are available at or accessed by the setting/school/college?

 Badger Pre-School ensure health and safety procedures are followed.
 The Special Educational Needs Co-Ordinator attends initial induction training and regular Special Educational Needs Co-Ordinator support groups as part of updating knowledge.
 This also applies to the Child Protection Officer.
-The Special Educational Needs Co-Ordinator is able to signpost families to outside agencies, libraries, Hants website or local children’s centre.
+The Special Educational Needs Co-Ordinator is able to signpost families to outside agencies, libraries, Hants website.
 They are also able to liaise with children’s therapy services and refer where needed.
-We invite external professionals into the setting i.e. health visitors, educational psychologists, specialist teacher advisors, area Inclusion Co-Ordinator (INCO), the Speech and Language Therapist (SALT) and Speech and Language Therapy Assistant (SALTA) and Hampshire education advisors.
+We have an Early Years ELSA - Early Years support Assistant who is fully trained to deal with children's emotions and feelings and will work on a 1:1 with a child or in group work with a group of children.
+We invite external professionals into the setting i.e. health visitors, educational psychologists, area Inclusion Co-Ordinator (INCO), the Speech and Language Therapist (SALT) .
 As a result of these visits referrals may be made and we implement and record any actions or reports.
-If requested by the parents the SENCO or keycarer is able to accompany them to any appointments for their child, with outside agencies.
+If requested by the parents the SENCO or key person is able to accompany them to any appointments for their child, with outside agencies.

 - What training have the staff supporting children and young people with SEND had?
 Are any being trained currently?